digdilem/digdilem.org.2025/public/about/index.source.md

 ## History

-Digital Dilemma is a name used by it’s creator, Simon Avery, since 1990 relating to computer related services.
+Digital Dilemma is a name used by it's creator, Simon Avery, since 1990 relating to computer related services.

 ### Early 1990s – Round Corner Software / Digital Dilemma

 I founded and ran a Shareware company that distributed cassette tapes and 3″ 178Kb disks of Public Domain / Shareware Software for the Amstrad CPC.
-Some of it was my own text adventures, but mostly other peoples.
-Back then, this was the standard way to distribute software that wasn’t on sale in the local shops.
-People would request some titles, I’d copy them to either cassette tape or 3" floppy Disks for the Amstrad CPC and post them off in a jiffy bag, charging around £3 a disk full.
+Some of it was my own text adventures, but mostly other peoples' games.
+Back then, this was the standard way to distribute software that wasn't on sale in the local shops.
+People would request some titles, I'd copy them to either cassette tape or 3" floppy Disks for the Amstrad CPC and post them off in a jiffy bag, charging around £3 a diskfull.
 It was never meant to make money, just to cover the postage costs.

 ### Early 1990s to around 2005 – Digital Dilemma BBS.
 Also Fidonet 2:255/90 and 2:255/0

 When I first upgraded my 1200/75 modem to a 14.4kbps one, I started to run a BBS.
 This required renting a dedicated phone line from BT (not a cheap thing back then).
 It was fun to listen to the click of the modem when it answered a call and then go and see what the user was doing.
 Whether they were downloading files, playing one of the Door Games like Lord of the Green Dragon, or reading messages.

 I eventually got further into messaging and ran a point system from another BBS.
 From there, I applied and was granted my own node number, 2:255/90 (UK, Regional Southwest).
-Fidonet mail was generally sorted into different topics and each downlink would require an archive created containing the mail topics they’d subscribed to, plus any direct email (called netmail) for them or their users.
+Fidonet mail was generally sorted into different topics and each downlink would require an archive created containing the mail topics they'd subscribed to, plus any direct email (called netmail) for them or their users.
 Because every phone call was chargeable, this was optimised and automated to be as efficient as possible.
 Highly compressed files created ready to be collected and even with the low linespeeds of the day, a typical send and receive would be done in a few seconds.
-We don’t need that level of efficiency nowadays, with fast, always-on connections.
+We don't need that level of efficiency nowadays, with fast, always-on connections.
 I still have some software I wrote to help this available here.

-There were also multiple other mail networks, many specialist-interest or more lax than Fidonet’s rather stuffy rules – topics were always moderated and kept on-topic.
+There were also multiple other mail networks, many specialist-interest or more lax than Fidonet's rather stuffy rules – topics were always moderated and kept on-topic.
 (With the exception of CONTROV, a lawless wild place!)
 I forget the name of many of them now – but Landnet was one, and Blush Response ran its own network, BlushNet and I'm still in touch with many from there even now.

 Sometimes around 2000, the main UK Mail Coordinator, John Burden, retired through ill health and I took over the role.
 He had run a Midnight Line to bring mail into the UK and send it out to other countries.
 A Midnight Line was a product sold by BT where, for an hour a day, phone calls anywhere were not directly charged.
 Instead, you paid a fixed fee and I understand that was considerable.